fpera0248/Capital-One-SES-Movie-App/README.md

 ## Challenges I Faced

 Initally I tried created the movie app using HTML, CSS and Vanilla Javascript.
-I got stuck when trying to fetch mutlpiple API pages so I thought to switch to React.
+I got stuck when trying to fetch multiple API pages so I thought to switch to React.
 I haven't developed an application that was being published before this app so it was interesting using React to develop this Movie Web App.

 Has a search function specifically for movie titles that results in an intuitive, responsive, mobile friendly, interface.
 I struggled to effectively resize the Poster for the movie details due to the varying sizes of the Movie Posters.
 The mobile version does a good job at rendering these posters effectively, but the web app does have some issues resizing the images when the brwoser is resized.